RealTschoegl/stock_app/README.md

 Tasks to complete:

+[X] - Add a function that pulls real-time stock prices

 [ ] - Launch a rails application to house the files

-[ ] - Add a function that pulls real-time stock prices

 [ ] - Write the values from a .csv into a PostgreSQL database